Gilberto Mora

-Gilberto Rafael Mora Zambrano (born 14 October 2008) is a Mexican professional footballer who plays as an attacking midfielder for Liga Mx club Tijuana and the Mexico national team.
+Gilberto Rafael Mora Zambrano (born 14 October 2008) is a Mexican professional footballer who plays as an attacking midfielder for Liga MX club Xolos de Tijuana and the Mexico national team.

-Early life
+Early life and personal life

-Mora was born on 14 October 2008 in Tuxtla Gutiérrez, Mexico.
+Mora was born on 14 October 2008 in Tuxtla Gutiérrez, Chiapas, Mexico.
 He is the son of former footballer Gilberto Mora.
+He studied high school at the Colegio Alemán Cuauhtémoc Hank in Tijuana, graduating in 2026, although he was unable to be present due to the 2026 FIFA World Cup activities.

+Mora will study business administration online at the Anahuac University, beginning Autumn 2026.

 Club career

 Mora joined the youth academy of Club Tijuana, and was described as "one of the most outstanding players in the lower divisions of the team".
 After just a few weeks of training with the first-team, head coach Juan Carlos Osorio included Mora in the squad for the 2024–25 season.

 On 19 August 2024, he made his Liga MX debut against Santos Laguna, replacing Efraín Álvarez in the 72nd minute and provided the assist for Jaime Álvarez's goal in Tijuana's 3–1 victory.
 At 15 years, ten months and five days old, Mora became Tijuana's youngest-ever debutant, the third-youngest player to debut in Liga MX, and the youngest player to provide an assist.
 On 31 August, Mora scored his first goal in Tijuana's 2–1 win over León, becoming the youngest player to score in the Mexican top flight at 15 years and 320 days old.

 On 31 July 2025, Mora scored his first brace in Tijuana's 5–2 Leagues Cup defeat against LA Galaxy.
-On 16 August, returning to Liga MX, Mora scored in his team's 2–0 victory against Pachuca.
+On 16 August, returning to Liga MX, Mora scored in his team's 2–0 away victory against Pachuca.
 On 22 August, Mora scored another brace, this time in a 3–3 draw against Guadalajara.